Nook Glowlight vs Kindle Paperwhite comparison

 For instance, if the dual-screen of the Nook is interesting to you then you should go for it.
 But do not forget to weigh it against the charisma of a lighter Kindle that gives you the ultimate convenience of marathon reading sessions?
 Let us take a good look at the most prominent Nook vs Kindle features.

-While we keep asking which is better in the Nook versus Kindle battle, there are many ways in which these two products are comparable, and it’s worth taking note of these.
+While we keep asking which is better in the Nook Glowlight vs Kindle Paperwhite battle, there are many ways in which these two products are comparable, and it’s worth taking note of these.

 Screen & Display